19 Oct Vendor Management Systems (VMS) – Starting with the Basics

 Additionally, a VMS provides reporting and analytics across the full life cycle of your non-employee workforce to help optimize your organization’s talent strategy and related spend.

 What are the benefits of a VMS?

-- Critical visibility into the organization’s non-employee workforce, including data on every step of the process to drive robust talent and spend analytics that leads to better controls and decision making
+- Critical visibility into the organization’s non-employee workforce, including data on every step of the process to drive robust talent and spend analytics that lead to better controls and decision-making.

 VMS solutions are not all the same